reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

     <artifactId>spring-data-elasticsearch</artifactId>
   </dependency>
 ```
-Here we are adding the dependency for `spring-data-elasticsearch` which will enable us to use the Spring Data semantics for accessing the Elasticsearch data store.

 ## Connecting to the Elasticsearch Instance

-Spring Data Elasticsearch uses [Java High Level REST Client (JHLC)](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html#java-rest-high) to connect to Elasticsearch server.
+Spring Data Elasticsearch uses [Java High Level REST Client (JHLC)](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html#java-rest-high) to connect to the Elasticsearch server.
 JHLC is the default client of Elasticsearch.
-We will create a Spring Bean Configuration to set this up:
+We will create a Spring Bean configuration to set this up:

 ```java
 @Configuration